 For further information about the degree programmes with which this post is associated, see BSc ISPP and MSc ISPP.
-The MSc ISPP programme allows students to graduate with a specialism in development, migration, non-governmental organisations, or research.
-We plan to incorporate one or more optional specialisms in the BSc ISPP, starting with development.

-Each of the MSc programme webpages has a link to the LSE online prospectus where you can find more information about programme content, structure and courses.
+The BSc ISPP allows students to elect to graduate with a specialism in development.
+The MSc ISPP programme allows students to elect to graduate with a specialism in development, migration, non-governmental organisations, or research.
+Each of the BSc and MSc programme webpages provides more information about programme content, structure and courses.